Wildfire FAQ & Resources

 Q: Why doesn’t COSCA use goats to manage vegetation on open space?

 A: The choice of methods used to manage vegetation depends largely on the specific goal for vegetation management, and different methods yield different results.
-COSCA’s primary goal in our open space is to steward the natural landscapes that create wildlife habitats and provide stability on steeper slopes.
+COSCA’s primary goals in our open space is to steward the natural landscapes that create wildlife habitats, provide stability on steeper slopes, and to do our part in creating defensible space.
 In the defensible space buffers, our goal is to reduce the density of vegetation to prevent radiant heat and flames from impacting homes.

 Goats can be very efficient at removing vegetation, but they do not differentiate between the native plants we want to protect and the weedy plants we’d want to remove.
 Our human crews can be more selective.
 Our defensible space areas are also mostly small areas and the logistics of moving animals in and out would be logistically difficult and more costly than human operators, especially in years when we have so much re-growth that multiple treatments of some areas are required.
 The ideal minimum size for a grazing unit is about an acre.